 As a result of Directive No. 2003/55/EC, supply and trading companies shall be legally separated from other companies operating in the natural gas sector.
-Independence also applies to organisations and decision making.
-These restrictions do not apply to a distribution operator where the integrated natural gas undertaking in question serves fewer than 100,000 connected customers.
+These restrictions do not apply to a distribution operator where the integrated natural gas undertaking in question serves less than 100,000 connected customers.

-It should also be noted that supply and trading of natural gas is carried out by trading companies and also by suppliers of last resort companies (suppliers to wholesale and retail buyers).
+It should also be noted that supply and trading of natural gas is carried out by trading companies and also by suppliers of last resort companies.
 For both types of trading, a licence granted by DGEG is necessary.
 Last resort companies perform a regulated activity and are legally compelled to supply clients, entering into supply agreements under predetermined terms and conditions.
 They are also subject to public service obligations.
 Conversely, free trading companies are entitled to negotiate and define the terms and conditions of the services provided, although they are also subject to public service obligations.
 19 To what extent are natural gas supply and trading activities subject to government oversight?

-Supply and trading activities are subject to licensing by the competent administrative authority (DGEG), which is a body of the Ministry of the Economy.
+Supply and trading activities are subject to licensing by the competent administrative authority (Directorate General for Energy and Geology, DGEG), which is a body of the Ministry of Economy.
 Otherwise, the oversight and regulation of said activities is carried out by ERSE but only in what concerns suppliers of last resort and organised markets' management.
 Although, there is no regulation in respect of free trading, there are some information duties that these companies are obliged to fulfil towards ERSE (eg, information related to prices).